Carbon monosulfide

 Carbon monosulfide is a chemical compound with the formula CS.
 This diatomic molecule is the sulfur analogue of carbon monoxide, and is unstable as a solid or a liquid, but it has been observed as a gas both in the laboratory and in the interstellar medium.
 The molecule resembles carbon monoxide with a triple bond between carbon and sulfur.
-The molecule is not intrinsically unstable, but it tends to polymerize.
-This tendency reflects the greater stability of C–S single bonds.
+The molecule is not intrinsically unstable, but it tends to polymerize in sunlight to a brown mass, as first discovered in 1868 and 1872.
+The polymer is quite stable, decomposing a little at 360 °C to carbon disulfide.
+This tendency towards polymerization reflects the greater stability of C–S single bonds.